 Yet while I’m very busy, I’m also very careful to avoid burnout.
-I’m no stranger to burnout–when I was in college, I exploited an error in Stanford’s original online class registration system to take double the normal course load, while also writing for the paper, directing an improv comedy troupe, tutoring freshmen on writing, teaching public speaking and counseling, and manning a suicide hotline.
-Now that was a bit much…my roommate woke up in the middle of the night because I had a nightmare and was shouting “I resign!
+I’m no stranger to burnout.
+When I was in college, I exploited an error in Stanford’s original online class registration system to take double the normal course load, while also writing for the paper, directing an improv comedy troupe, tutoring freshmen on writing, teaching public speaking and counseling, and manning a suicide hotline.
+Now, that was a bit much.
+My roommate woke up in the middle of the night because I had a nightmare and was shouting “I resign!
 I resign!” in my sleep.

-Now that I’m older and wiser, I’ve worked out a 5-step approach to recharging in a hurry:
+Don’t let this happen to you.
+Now that I’m older and wiser, I’ve worked out a five-step approach to recharging in a hurry.

 Cross-training in athletics refers to switching sports, rather than burning yourself out with the same exercises and drills over and over.
 As a corporate athlete, cross-training refers to regularly shifting activities.
 I consciously shift from activity to activity.
 First, I might work on a blog post.
 Next, I might answer emails.
 After that, I might read and highlight a scholarly article.
-The idea is to keep changing what you’re doing so that you don’t have a chance to get bored and burn out.
+The idea is to keep changing what you’re doing so you don’t have a chance to get bored and burn out.

-- Interval training
+2. Interval training

 Interval training in athletics refers to alternating high-intensity exercise with conscious rest periods.
 I do the same thing in my life.
 I use the Pomodoro Method (20 minutes of sprinting, followed by 5 minutes of rest).
 This keeps me fresh, and also gives me convenient reminders to shift activities as part of my cross-training.

-- Regular exercise
+3. Regular exercise

 Everyone knows that exercise is critical for health, stamina, and happiness.
 But who has time to go to the gym?
-Not me!
+Not me.
 So I bring the gym to me.
 During those 5 minute “rest” periods during my day, I do quick sets of exercises.
-These can be anything from situps to running in place to a complete 7-minute calisthenic workout.
+These can be anything from sit-ups to running in place to a complete 7-minute calisthenic workout.
 If you stick to this routine, you’ll get more than your daily allowance of exercise, and break up your day.

-- Regular meals and snacks
+4. Regular meals and snacks

-- Sleep when you need it
+5. Sleep when you need it

 These recharging techniques don’t even mention ways in which you can use other people to help you recharge—things like catching up with friends, spending time with loved ones, and participating in regular social activities.
 But the beauty of these five techniques is that you can apply them even if you’re a solo founder working out of your parents’ basement.
-And if you follow them, you’ll be able to keep yourself running at top efficiency and productivity, even if you have a busy schedule.
+If you follow them, you’ll be able to keep yourself running at top efficiency and productivity, even if you have a busy schedule.